UTDallasEPICS/Rainbow-Roundup-Calendar-Event-App/README.md

 ### `/signup` and `/login`

-- Register and log in using secure authentication
+- Register and log in using secure magic link authentication

 ### `/profile`